Joofer/Machine-v1/README.md

-connection->ConnectToDatabase("tcp://127.0.1.1:3306", "user", "password", "database"); // Connecting to database Runtime::Create(connection); // Creating new machine using previously established connection Runtime::Pick(connection, id); // Picking which machine our Machine, ConnectionHandler and RuntimeListener classes should handle using its database id wallet->SetMoney(100); // Setting up the wallet used for purchases UpdateData(id, connection, wallet, coffee_machine); // Loading up machine with data got from database, data is stored in Machine (Coffee Machine) class
+connection->ConnectToDatabase("tcp://127.0.1.1:3306", "user", "password", "database"); // Connecting to database Runtime::Create(connection); // Creating new machine using previously established connection Runtime::Pick(connection, id); // Picking which machine our Machine, ConnectionHandler and Runtime classes should handle using its database id wallet->SetMoney(100); // Setting up the wallet used for purchases UpdateData(id, connection, wallet, coffee_machine); // Loading up machine with data got from database, data is stored in Machine (Coffee Machine) class